-- All assignments are subject to change, based on performance evaluations and availability issues. - e.
-In the event that assignment changes need to be made in the region tournament, 1st or 2nd round of the State Tournament, it is the responsibility of the respective District Coordinator to make changes based on the rankings of available officials/umpires. - f.
-Changes made after the 2nd round of the State Tournament will be made by the GHSA Office - g.
-Each sport may have a variance in the selection process relative to the administration of the respective sport.
+- All assignments are subject to change, based on performance evaluations and availability issues. - In the event that assignment changes need to be made in the region tournament, 1st or 2nd round of the State Tournament, it is the responsibility of the respective District Coordinator to make changes based on the rankings of available officials/umpires. - Changes made after the 2nd round of the State Tournament will be made by the GHSA Office.
+Officials may be removed from further assignment for failure to comply with GHSA By-laws and/or policies. - Each sport may have a variance in the selection process relative to the administration of the respective sport.